The best bits of the job are the intellectual stimulation and helping clients achieve a goal.

 What new developments should aspiring solicitors interested in corporate law be aware of?

-GDPR is affecting all companies and our specialists in that area are very busy right now.
-A lot of legal tech that’s coming up (eg artificial intelligence, machine learning, document-review software to help with due diligence) is having a practical day-to-day effect on the way we do our deals.
+GDPR, introduced in 2018, has affected all companies and made our specialists in that area very busy.
+A lot of legal tech (eg artificial intelligence, machine learning, document-review software to help with due diligence) has had a practical day-to-day effect on the way we do our deals.
 Finally, the value of data is now becoming clear to all of our clients – not just tech clients.